Fudan-iGEM/2025-wiki/pages/education.md

 >I can learn from how it works

-Date：From July to August，2025
+Date: From July to August，2025

-Organizers：Huizhen Du
+Organizers: Huizhen Du

 **Overview**